Nakayama automorphisms of double Ore extensions of Koszul regular algebras

 In order to study the regularity of double Ore extensions, Zhang and Zhang introduced an invariant of $\sigma$, called the (right) determinant of $\sigma$, which is similar to the quantum determinant of the $2\times 2$-matrix.
-As we will see, it will play an important role in the description of the Nakayama automorphism of a double Ore extension.
+As we will see, this invariant will play an important role in the description of the Nakayama automorphism of the trimmed double Ore extension.

 Let $B=A_P[y_1, y_2; \sigma, \delta, \tau]$ be a right double Ore extension of $A$.
 The right determinant of $\sigma$ is defined to be the map: